shaanbanday/ME-101-C-Plus-Plus/README.md

 # ME-101-C++

-This repository contains all C++ source code written for **ME 101: Introduction to Mechanical Engineering Practice 2** at the University of Waterloo.
+This repository contains all C++ source code written for **ME 101: Introduction to Mechanical Engineering Practice 2** at the University of Waterloo type shi.

 ## 📘 Course Overview